fortrabbit/blog/mysql-json-column-with-laravel.md

 For the same query, after adding the index, we see "Key `idx_single`" - the key (index) that MySQL actually decided to use - and "Rows `1`" - the number of rows MySQL thinks it has to examine to execute the query.
 Fewer rows means less work for the database and faster execution.

 ## Summary

 I learned a few new things in preparing this article and I hope some of you have too.
 Everything discussed here can be used on fortrabbit.
 For Apps on the Universal Stack, MySQL 5.7 has been available for a while, and recently we [introduced Mysql 8.0](https://blog.fortrabbit.com/mysql-8-now-available-for-pro-apps) support on the Professional Stack.

 In a follow-up article you will learn how to cast JSON fields to custom DTOs.

-### Further reading elsewhere:
+### Further reading elsewhere

 * [Arrays in MySQL 8.0 and multi-valued indexes](https://saveriomiroddi.github.io/Storage-and-indexed-access-of-denormalized-columns-arrays-on-mysql-8.0-via-multi-valued-indexes/)
 * [Performance Gains on JSON Column Queries using MySql Virtual Columns](https://medium.com/@michalisantoniou6/massive-performance-gains-on-json-column-queries-using-mysql-virtual-columns-and-indexes-in-laravel-dc7d289a41b3)